starship/starship/docs/advanced-config/README.md

 Not every style string will be displayed correctly by every terminal.
 In particular, the following known quirks exist:

-- Many terminals disable support for `blink` by default
+- Many terminals disable support for `blink` by default.
 - `hidden` is [not supported on iTerm](https://gitlab.com/gnachman/iterm2/-/issues/4564).
-- `strikethrough` is not supported by the default macOS Terminal.app
+- `strikethrough` is not supported by the default macOS Terminal.app.